david-sawatzke/xmc1100-hal/README.md

   timing errors.
 You can also observe these in the arduino implementation with high baudrates (115200 baud), although they don't error out

+- Why do interrupts not work?

+  After flashing with openocd, interrupts don't work (for me).
+When I powercycle the board they work again
 ## Interrupts/Exceptions
 [Rant time]